Fast and Robust Flocking of Protesters on Street Networks: Framework

 \section{Framework}

-We need a framework to simulate displacements of protesters in a city.
-We model cities as undirected graphs we call street networks.
-Protesters are then biased random walkers on this network.
-They can move from node to node with simple rules we introduce in next Section.
+This section presents our simulation framework.
+It models cities as undirected graphs that we call street networks.
+Then, protesters are biased random walkers on this network.
+They move from node to node following simple rules that we detail in next section.
+We keep our model as simple and minimal as possible in order to make it easy to explore the key principles behind flocking; our goal is {\em not} to model real-world protester behaviors, which is another important and challenging topic.